How to Get Free Plants

 It’s not what you think.
 More or less you can create your own free plants with propagation.
 I won’t go super into depth in this post, but by taking cuttings from your already mature or healthy indoor plants, you can easy multiply your collection.
 I’ll give you one example: if you are a cat-owner, you most likely have a Spider plant (since they are 100% safe for cats).
 Once they get a medium size (they’re fast growers) they will produce little “baby” spider plants on their leaves.
 These can be snipped from the mama plant and be put in water to further grow some roots.
 The baby can then be planted in potting mix and will soon grow big and strong.

 It’s an endless cycle that, honestly, gets you free plants – all you need is the patience.
 Above is my Jade as a cutting and below is 18 months or so later.
 Nature, you are magical.

 The end of the season.

 I live close to a large garden center that closes for the winter months, and they are not keen on keeping all of their stock in the greenhouse.
 Because it takes heat and money to keep plants in the garden center, they do a huge 70-80% off discount on all tropicals and houseplants.
 Every year this almost cleans them out.
 The selection may not be as great as prime time, but I have gotten many a plant from this sale, mostly for $1-2 a piece.
 This also works for seasonal farm stands, high end plant stores, and hardware stores like Lowe’s that do a clearout before dormant months.
 Also, it never hurts to ask if there are any throwaway plants on their way to the dumpster.
-Last year I took a tray of coleus home free from the garbage that was deemed to leggy to sell.
+Last year I took a flat of coleus home free from the garbage that was deemed too leggy to sell.
 They flourished in my garden all summer.